-The following restrictions apply to all waiver examinations.
+The following restrictions apply to all course waiver requests.

-- 1. A student must be currently enrolled before a waiver examination can be recorded on the permanent record. - 2.
-A maximum of 15 semester hours may be waived toward a bachelor degree. - 3.
-Examinations may not be repeated. - 4.
-Repeat course work and "F" grades (or 0 quality points) or "NP" grades are not open to waiver requests. - Students may not take waiver examinations on courses they have audited.
+1. A student must be currently enrolled before a course waiver can be recorded on the permanent record.

+- 2. A maximum of 15 credits may be waived. - 3.
+Courses that were audited, repeated, or received a grade of "F" or "NP" are ineligible for course waivers.